scythe410/Image-Classification-with-TensorFlow/README.md

-# Machine Learning Notebooks 📓🤖
+# Machine Learning Notebooks - Focussed on CNNs 📓🤖

 Welcome to this repository of Jupyter Notebooks where I explore and document key concepts, techniques, and models in **Machine Learning** and **Artificial Intelligence**.
 Each notebook is designed to be beginner-friendly yet informative, covering both theory and implementation.